mazzonelorenzo1/LiquidAI/README.md

 # LiquidAI
-Audio chat with Liquid AI
+Audio chat with Liquid AI.

 That's a small and simple example of audio conversation with a Liquid AI model.
 Before running it, make sure to install the proper packages with the terminal, you can find them in the "Packages" repository.